 Full-Time Staff, board President

 After a few years living and learning in Japan and Indonesia, Alexis resolved to bring the Sudbury model home to the St. Louis area.
 She dreams of making childhood autonomy accessible for more young people.
 Alexis has worked locally as a K-12 substitute teacher and as an early childhood educarer, with training in RIE philosophy, which advocates the treatment of young children as active participants rather than passive objects.
-Other than self-directed education, her passions are rainforest conservation, great apes, and anthropology.
+Other than Self-Directed Education, her passions are rainforest conservation, great apes, and anthropology.
 As a staff member, she (along with her baby sidekick) will relish the unique creativity and cooperativeness of humans.

-Full-Time Staff, Board Member
+PART-Time Staff, Board Member

 Britni graduated from DePaul University with a BA in History.
 She planned to teach high school and community college, but she started to wonder if standardized schooling was the only way.
 Her own self-directed journey started shortly after her daughter was born.
 Realizing the immense satisfaction in learning about a passion or genuine interest, she decided to homeschool her daughter.
 Before long she discovered Sudbury philosophy, and she dove in.
 She consumes everything she can about democratic schools and how self-directed, playful learning is an integral part of a child's education.
 She believes all children have the right to learn and grow in a space they feel heard, respected, and honored for who they are.
 Her daughter is a St. Louis Sudbury student.

-Part-time staff, board Treasurer
+SUBSTITUTE staff, board Treasurer

 Matt is a husband and father of two boys who believes strongly in the merits and freedom of self-directed learning.
 He has been involved with the formation of the school and is excited see Sudbury as an option for those in the St. Louis area who are interested in this path for their children.
 Matt is an actuary by trade and currently serves on the board as Treasurer.
 Matt enjoys cycling, yoga and learning new things!